kitconcept/volto-light-theme/README.md

 #### Volto components `customizations` use case

-If possible, we will switch to SemanticUI-less (`Atom`) components in case of they exist.
+If possible, we will switch to SemanticUI-less components in case of they exist.
 Specially if the elements that we are customizing are clearly "theme" (eg. header/footer, etc).
 In the case of other Volto customizations that are not clear part of the theme (eg. Search block), it's fine to stick using what the original is using (SemanticUI).
 When Volto will make the switch in the future, we should then adapt all the customizations to match the one in the Volto core.
+The approach used is to use a proxy to a component of the `components` folder.
+This way it's easier to keep track of changes, and another add-on can customize again the light theme component, not the original Volto customization.

-### It should use kitconcept's layout used in FZJ/DLR
+### It should use kitconcept's layout used in FZJ/DLR projects

 Since FZJ/DLR projects we've been trying a new concept in layout for Volto.
 This new layout uses three widths for the content elements: